stefanprodan/gitops-istio/README.md

 After modifying the Istio settings, you can push the change to git and Flux will apply it on the cluster.
 The Istio operator will reconfigure the Istio control plane according to your changes.

+When a new Istio version is available, the [`update-istio` GitHub Action workflow](https://github.com/stefanprodan/gitops-istio/blob/main/.github/workflows/update-istio.yaml) will open a pull request with the manifest updates needed for upgrading Istio Operator.
+The new Istio version is tested on Kubernetes Kind by the [`e2e` GitHub Action workflow](https://github.com/stefanprodan/gitops-istio/blob/main/.github/workflows/e2e.yaml) and when the PR is merged into the main branch, Flux will upgrade Istio in-cluster.

 ## Application bootstrap